‘Summertime, and the livin is easy‘ or so the song goes. I love the Ella Fitzgerald version.

 Just imagine how much you could get done in 20 minutes a day when you are really focussed and have no distractions.
 You can get more done in 24 hours when you need to.

-Here’s what you will have achieved in just a few short weeks if you start now:
+Here’s what you will have achieved in just a few short weeks if you start now and spend 20 minutes a day to:

 - identify the strategies to keep your business ticking over during the summer

-Summertime and the livin can be easy … you might just need a little help.
-I’d love you to leave a comment below and share what do you do to make summertime business livin easy.
+Summertime and the livin can be easy … you might just need a little help and a lot of planning.
+If you’re a mum in business, leave a comment below and tell us what do you do to make summertime business livin easy.